What Londoners really think about their office

-In 2015 we reached out to our Capital’s diligent and dedicated office workers to get their opinions on their offices, colleagues, commutes and even their bosses!
+In 2015, we reached out to the Capital’s office workers to get their opinions on their offices, colleagues, commutes, and even their bosses!

 Coffee to get us through the 9-5

 When faced with the question “what is the one thing you can’t live without in the office?”..
 Our shameless London office workers have no qualms in dropping their colleagues!

 According to the results, what we really need to get us through the 9 – 5 is simply ‘coffee’.
 The caffeine buzz is even more important than our friends and mobile phones.
 We’re sorry tea drinkers, you came in second place.

 More space please!

 So, what about the offices we work in..
 How do we feel about the premises in which we spend our working week?

 The trend for companies to move towards open plan working instead of the traditional segregated office continues.